-Always ask to visit the Breeder and to see the parents of your new baby.
-Seeing the parents and the environment the Pomeranians are raised in will give you a very good idea of how the puppy will develop.
+Seeing the parents and the environment the Pomeranian Puppies for sale are raised in will give you a very good idea of how the pups will develop.

-If you are prepared to travel to visit and the breeder refuses, purchase your Pomeranian from another breeder who does allow you to visit her/his home and view the Pomeranians.
+If you are prepared to travel to visit and the breeder refuses, purchase your Pomeranian from another Pomeranian breeder who does allow you to visit and view the Pomeranians.

 The usual reasons a “breeder”wont allow you to visit include operating an unregistered kennel and keeping too many dogs often in squalid conditions.
 Avoid “breeders” who request you collect your new family member from a carpark etc.

-Pomeranian Breeders that are there for the long term benefit of the breed will register a domain name and take a lot of time to carefully construct an informative and well designed website.
-In short their enthusiam for the Pomeranian breed will be reflected in their Pomeranian website.
+- Pomeranian Breeders that are there for the long term benefit of the breed will register a domain name and take a lot of time to carefully construct an informative and well designed website.
+In short their enthusiasm for the Pomeranian breed will be reflected in their Pomeranian website.

 Purchase your new family member from a Pomeranian breeder who is interested in protecting and promoting the Pomeranian Breed.

-Is the Breeder involved in exhibiting Pomeranians, or agility, Pomeranian Rescue or obedience?
+Is the Pomeranian Breeder Involved in Exhibiting Pomeranians, Agility, Pomeranian Rescue or Obedience?

-A good Breeder will be involved in these activities.
-Only purchase from a Breeder who is actively involved in the Pomeranian Breed.
+Good Australian Pomeranian Breeders will be involved in these activities.
+Only purchase from a Show Pomeranian Breeder or Champion Pomeranian breeders.
 Ask yourself the following question………..
-Why would any Pomeranian Breeder not exhibit their Pomeranians and want to be proud to show the world their Pomeranians?
+Why would any Pomeranian dog breeder not exhibit their Pomeranians and want to be proud to show the world their Pomeranians?